Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools-DNSDB-Co-Located-Addresses/readme.md

 ![DomainTools DNSDB](images/logo.png)

 # DomainTools DNSDB Co-Located Addresses
-This playbook uses the Farsight DNSDB connector to automatically enrich IP Addresses found in the Sentinel incidents.
+This playbook uses the Farsight DNSDB connector to automatically enrich IP Addresses found in the Microsoft Sentinel incidents.
 This lookup will identify all the IPs that are co-located (based on Domain) based on the Offense Source value.
 This would be set of IPs that also shared the same Domain as the originating IP address.

 ## Table of Contents